 - Frito-Lay North America EBITDA margins: Margins in this segment have benefited from higher sales, productivity initiatives, and lower commodity costs, primarily cooking oil and corn.
 The metric grew from 30.1% in 2013 to 33.9% in 2018.
-We expect long-term margins to rise to around 34.6%.
-However, if PepsiCo's planned productivity savings and restructuring costs do not yield the desired results and the margins fall to 27%, we could see the Trefis price estimate revised downwards by 10%.
+It stood at 32% in 2020.
+We expect long-term margins to rise to around 35%.
+However, if PepsiCo's planned productivity savings and restructuring costs do not yield the desired results and the margins fall to 27%, we could see the Trefis price estimate revised downward by 10%.

 PepsiCo is the world's second largest carbonated soft drink manufacturer and the largest packaged foods product manufacturer.
 Additionally, it owns a number of other businesses - ranging from fruit juices and other non-carbonated drinks to bottled water, and breakfast cereal.

 PepsiCo's most important divisions are Frito-Lay North America and North America Beverages.

 PepsiCo's beverage division competes with the Coca-Cola Co. in virtually all sub-segments of the beverage market.
 Both the companies have been operating for more than a century and compete fiercely across the globe - this fierce rivalry is termed as the Cola Wars.
 Its flagship brand is Pepsi - the second largest selling CSD (carbonated soft drink) globally - which just trails behind Coca-Cola's flagship brand Coke.
 Apart from Pepsi, both the companies have competing brands - which closely resemble each other - in all market segments.